wyszo/TaskRatchet-iOS/Project.md

 	- made for quick wireframing without being bogged down with too much details
 	- easy to use
 	- free and paid version.
 Free makes your work public.
+- Freeform
+	- Built in in Mac OS
+	- Simple to use, but not focused on Mockups, might be more hassle than added value

+## Wireframe tool used
+Currently using Wireframe.cc for generic overview and Mockplus for screen details.

 ## Process and tooling ideas
 - Tools/processes to help with programming